jthomassen/lyricbook-frontend/README.md

 ## User Stories

-* As a user, I want to be able to sign up for an account,
+As a user, I want to:

-* As a user, I want to be able to login
+* Sign up for an account,
-* As a user, I want to be able to logout
+* Login
-* As a user, I want to create lyrics
+* Logout
-* As a user, I want to edit lyrics
+* Create lyrics
-* As a user, I want to delete lyrics
+* Edit my lyrics
-* As a user, I want to view a collection of all of my lyrics
+* Delete lyrics
-* As a user, I want to delete my account
+* View collection of all of my lyrics

-* As a user, I want to customize my artist name
+* Customize my artist name
-* As a user, I want to upload a profile picture
+* Upload a profile picture
-* As a user, I want to create a profile bio
+* Create a profile bio
-* As a user, I want to view other user's profiles
+* View other user's profiles
-* As a user, I want to view songs from other user's profiles
+* View songs from other user's profiles

 ## Models and Relationships